• Skip to primary navigation

 Check Latest Price

-The RunningSnail Emergency NOAA Portable Radio packs a surprising amount of power and features into a very modest package.
-While it can be powered with 3 AAA disposable batteries, you will probably never need to, considering the massive 4000mAh internal power bank it contains.
-Before you may need to use it, just make sure the battery is topped off via hand crank, solar panel, or Micro USB charging cord, and have hours upon hours of radio time, SOS alarm, reading light, or flashlight use.
+The RunningSnail Emergency NOAA Portable Radio packs a lot into a modest package.
+It runs on 3 AAA disposable batteries, but you’ll rarely need them, thanks to the massive 4,000mAh internal power bank.
+Keep it topped off via hand crank, solar panel, or Micro-USB, and you get hours of radio time, SOS alarm, reading light, or flashlight use.

 RunningSnail Emergency Self Powered Weather Radio